9 Neurotransmitter Synthesis and Storage

 Epinephrine, also called adrenaline, is a catecholamine, but it is often considered a hormone instead of a neurotransmitter.
 Epinephrine is primarily released by the adrenal medulla into the circulation; it is used as a neurotransmitter in only a small number of neurons.
 Epinephrine is synthesized from norepinephrine in the cytoplasm by the enzyme phenylethanolamine-N-methyltransferase, so epinephrine synthesis requires norepinephrine to exit the vesicles where it was synthesized.
 After synthesis in the cytoplasm, epinephrine is repackaged into vesicles via the vesicular monoamine transporter.

 Figure 9.8.
-Epinephrine is synthesized from norepinephrine by phenylethanolamine-N-methyltransferase in the cytoplasm.
-Epinephrine is then packaged into vesicles by vesicular monoamine transporter.
-‘Epinephrine Synthesis’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.
+Epinephrine synthesis and storage.
+Norepinephrine exits vesicles and is converted to epinephrine by phenylethanolamine-N-methyltransferase in the cytoplasm.
+Epinephrine is then repackaged into vesicles by the vesicular monoamine transporter (VMAT).
+‘Epinephrine Synthesis’ by Casey L. Henley (CC-BY-NC-SA).
+View detailed alternative text.

 Serotonin

 Serotonin, a biogenic amine neurotransmitter, is known for its role in mood.
 Tryptophan is converted into 5-hydroxytryptophan by tryptophan hydroxylase.
 This is also the rate-limiting step of the synthesis pathway.
 Then aromatic L-amino acid decarboxylase converts the 5-hydroxytryptophan into serotonin.
-Serotonin is packaged into vesicles by the vesicular monoamine transporter similar to the other monoamine neurotransmitters: dopamine and epinephrine.
+Serotonin is packaged into vesicles by the vesicular monoamine transporter similar to other monoamine neurotransmitters like dopamine and norepinephrine.

 Histamine

 Figure 9.10.
-Histamine is synthesized from histadine by histadine decarboxylase, the rate-limiting step in the pathway.
-Histamine is then packaged into vesicles by vesicular monoamine transporter.
-‘Histamine Synthesis’ by Casey Henley is licensed under a Creative Commons Attribution Non-Commercial Share-Alike (CC BY-NC-SA) 4.0 International License.
+Histamine synthesis and storage.
+Histidine decarboxylase converts histidine into histamine, the rate-limiting step in the pathway.
+Histamine is packaged into vesicles by the vesicular monoamine transporter (VMAT).
+‘Histamine Synthesis’ by Casey L. Henley (CC-BY-NC-SA).
+View detailed alternative text.

 Synthesis and Storage of Neuropeptides